Kapiche/work-samples/README.md

 # work-samples
-This repository houses our employee tests
+This repository houses our candidate challenges